koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
+On this slide, we have the Wikipedia definition of Declarative Programming.
-According to Wikipedia, Declarative Programming is described like this.

-I think "the logic of a computation without describing its control flow" and "describing what the program must accomplish in terms of the problem domain" are important to describe what Declarative Programming is.
+Please take a look at these two points in bold because they are important to understand what Declarative Programming "the logic of a computation without describing its control flow" "describing what the program must accomplish in terms of the problem domain" -->

--->

 # Declarative Programming